Eurotechno: Film

 Eurotechno was a 1989 film created by video artists Stakker, made up of Mark Mclean, Marek Paytel and Colin Scott.
 One of the British rave scene's earliest visual projects, the film was a "massive statement" that explored possibilities for audio-visual presentation, and featured colourful graphics, such as multi-coloured polygons, cut-and-pasted and edited with quick shifts.
 Future Music regard it as "one of those early, computery, weirdy, acidy colourful things."
 Incorporating microcinematography from Sinclair Stammers Post Production, the film's innovative usage of colourisation was achieved using the CVI, Quantel Mirage and Quantel Encore.
 Music Technology magazine referred to the film as "audio-visual avant-garde."
 Although Scott felt the film was built on "fairly random editing," Pytel argued it to be a "formalist" work.

 The music and sound for Eurotechno was credited to Brian Dougans, McClean and Scott, with Dougans responsible for performing the music.
 He found a Roland TB-303 – a synthesiser pivotal to acid house music – in the basement of his college, and proceeded to feature it heavily in the production of the film's soundtrack.
 With its origins in the early days of Madchester, it was one of the producer's earliest projects.
 Dougan's 1988 acid house hit "Stakker Humanoid", regarded as one of the earliest examples of acid house to break into the mainstream, also originated from the producer's work with Stakker, and was described as a companion project.
 Released on VHS by Virgin Video Music in 1989, Eurotechno went on to become a "dance-culture classic" and a pioneering video for "bedroom digital production," even influencing a television advertisement for Pot Noodle.
-The advertisement, which aired in 1992, was controversial for inducing seizures on several viewers.
+The advertisement, 1993's Computer Graphic, was controversial for inducing seizures on several viewers.